-These cookies are known by a lot of names….tea cookies, wedding cookies, butter cookies.
-And there are as many recipes for this cookie as there names!
+These snowball cookies are known by a lot of names… tea cookies, wedding cookies, butter cookies, and more.
+There are also as many recipes for this cookie as there are names!

 These have always been a favorite of mine, so I’ve tried a lot of variations on this recipe.
 And guess what?